Boeing/config-file-validator/README.md

 ![Docker Standard Run](./img/docker_run.png)

 ## Build
-The project can be downloaded and built from source using an environment with golang 1.21 installed.
+The project can be downloaded and built from source using an environment with Go 1.21 installed.
 After a successful build, the binary can be moved to a location on your operating system PATH.

-### MacOS
+### macOS
 #### Build
 ```
 CGO_ENABLED=0 \